emvazquez/emvazquez.github.io/_pages/about.md

 Teaching
 ======

-I am a professor of Bayesian statistics at CentraleSupélec.
+I teach Bayesian statistics at CentraleSupélec.
 I am also coordinator of data science projects.
 In the past I have also taught functional analysis and probability theory.

-You can learn more about data science projects in the teaching tab above.

 Research
 ======